 Needless to say, in the throes of active addiction, we spend a lot of time avoiding cognitive dissonance.
 Although we have plenty of mental tricks up our sleeves, these four loopholes are some of the most common excuses used to justify our substance-driven behaviors.

 Loophole #1 I’ve already ruined everything.

-As addicts, we try to avoid, or not acknowledge, the consequences of our actions – at least until these consequences are severely compounded.
-Whether it’s losing a job, legal trouble, homelessness, dysfunction in the household or all of the above, addiction progressively destroys our lives.
-Although hitting “rock bottom” causes some to seek treatment, others justify continued addiction with the perceived irreparable damage they’ve caused.
+As addicts, we try to avoid, or not acknowledge, the consequences of our actions—at least until these consequences are severely compounded.
+Whether it’s losing a job, legal trouble, homelessness, dysfunction in the household or all of the above, drug and alcohol addiction progressively destroys our lives.
+Although hitting “rock bottom” causes some to seek the help of addiction treatment programs, others justify continued addiction with the perceived irreparable damage they’ve caused.

 Loophole #2 I don’t deserve a happy, healthy life.

-According to the Journal of the American Medical Association, roughly 50 percent of individuals diagnosed with a mental health disorder are also affected by substance abuse.
+According to the Journal of the American Medical Association, roughly 50% of individuals diagnosed with a mental health disorder are also affected by substance misuse.
 A co-occurring diagnosis isn’t a loophole for addiction, but feeling undeserving of a happy, healthy life due to mental health symptoms can be.
 For example, needing a few drinks to alleviate anxiety or self-medicating to combat episodes of depression can be viewed as loopholes for continued use.